FelixStaff/ClimatePrediction/README.md

 pred = model(input, future= 100)
 ```

-The future is the petition to have the next N hours of weather.
+The future is the petition to have the next N hours of weather for the same input variables